choonlog/BNSimpleReduction/README.md

 BNGenerator is executed independently of BNSimpleReduction, and is a software that generates a random Boolean network using Biological Boolean logics extracted from 78 Biological Boolean networks in the Cell Collective (https://cellcollective.org/).

 ## Example
-It can be executed by entering the parameters of the generator function in line 49 of BNGenerator.py.
+It can be executed by entering the parameters of the generator function in line 42 of BNGenerator.py.
-The output is printed on the console.
+The result is saved in the name specified by the user in line 43.

 ```
 # generator(Parameter_1, Parameter_2, Parameter_3)